igotnextofficial/IGNFrontend/notes.md

     - [] should be able to subscribe to an artist page
     - [] will get updates if subscribed to artist page.

+ ### Noticeable Issues
+    - [] After clicking through the pages , the page goes blank and "enable JS Error" appears
+    - [] endpoints are being hit unneccesarily , need some sort of cache system or pull from local storage if possible
+    - [] Footer does not adhere to the bottom of all pages
+    - [] Article List pagges need to be designed.
 ## Completed
 #### FBFAF9 BG Color
+- [x] Add Fake Data, Articles,admin
+- [x] make sure pagination is setup
+- [x] add expiration time to tokens
 - [x] should be able to toggle between being open or closed to accepting new clients.
 - [x]  Page to Leave Notes for mentee
 - [x] Add categories to article creation pages.